Q: What are your qualifications?

 Q: Are services offered in person, or by phone or Skype?

-Q: How quickly can I expect an appointment?
+Q: How quickly can I expect an appointment, or a response to a question?

 A: Most appointments can be scheduled within a week of the purchase and usually faster, but it depends on scheduling availability.
 For rush service (48 hour turnaround) please email me first to determine whether the schedule is possible and purchase the additional rush service fee of $150.